 ● In 2014/15, the Club took the big step of changing the status of the club from a Members Club to a Company Limited by Guarantee.

 ● In the same season, we earned a Play-off berth by finishing fourth in the regular season.
 In the Semi-Finals we travelled to Newcastle Town, who had finished third, and came away with a 3-1 win.
 This put us in the Final, away at Leek Town, who had finished second.
-This turned out to be a great game and Sutton scored a very good 2-0 victory to get promoted to the NPL Premier Division.
+This turned out to be a great game and Sutton scored a very good 2-0 victory to get promoted to the Northern League Premier Division.
 The last time we had played at level 3 was some 30 odd years ago in the Southern League.

 ● Season 2015/16 was a new experience for us, after promotion via the Play-offs, to the Premier Division.
-Many people were saying we would immediately get relegated but the team proved them all wrong.
+Many people were saying we would immediately get relegated, but the team proved them all wrong.
 After a steady start of 3 draws and 2 losses in the first 5 games, we hit a purple patch over the next 9 games, winning 7, drawing 2, putting us second place in the league.
-Following a number of injuries, we slipped down the league to finish a creditable 12th.
-In the FA Cup we were knocked out in the First Qualifying Round by Oadby Town but in the FA Trophy we were more successful, when we reached the First Round Proper only to lose to National League side Barrow AFC 1—0 to a late goal.
+Following a number of injuries, we slipped down the league to finish a creditable twelfth.
+In the FA Cup we were knocked out in the First Qualifying round by Oadby Town but in the FA Trophy we were more successful, when we reached the First Round Proper only to lose to National League side Barrow AFC 1—0 to a late goal.

 ● After a poor start to season 2016/17, Sutton struggled to pick up points and were knocked out of the FA Cup and Trophy in the early rounds.
 A difficult decision was made and the club parted company with the management team having won 3 and drawn 5 of the 20 league games played.
 Despite some improvement in form we remained in the bottom four for almost the entire season and went into the last game needing to better Corby’s result to survive.
 A tremendously spirited performance earned a point with a 0 – 0 draw at much fancied Workington and with Corby losing at Coalville survival was ensured.